wpsocio/wp-projects/tools/vite-wp-react/README.md

 # @wpsocio/vite-wp-react

 Set of tools to develop WordPress plugins and themes using React and Vite.
+It can be used along with `WPSocio\WPUtils\ViteWPReactAssets` from `wpsocio/wp-utils` composer package.

 ## Usage